innovationdaoministry/whitepaper/README.md

-Want to support this projest
+Want to support this project
-for private donations to priavate man use ETH network 0xEe27980c825Fe6a342DD4915298fdac8A791b340
+In form of private donations to priavate man use ETH network.
+Obviously you will receive my graditude at some point in time and maturity of project.
+0xEe27980c825Fe6a342DD4915298fdac8A791b340

 see on etherscan:  https://etherscan.io/address/0xee27980c825fe6a342dd4915298fdac8a791b340#writeContract